aristanetworks/anta/.github/documentation-output-snapshots.md

 # Regenerating documentation output snapshots

 This maintainer runbook describes how to refresh ANTA CLI output embedded in the documentation.
-It is intentionally kept outside the public documentation because the private lab paths and capture workflow are not user-facing ANTA guidance.
+It is intentionally kept outside the public documentation because its private lab paths and capture workflow are intended for maintainers, not ANTA users.

 ## Choose the capture type